Tombstone: Kurt Russell, Val Kilmer and Sam Elliott Recapture Famous Shoot-Out at O.K. Corral

 - Val Kilmer as Doc Holliday

 - Wyatt Earp--Wyatt is strong and sensible.
 Earp is a man of values, who finds these tested to the limit.

-- Doc Holliday--Doc is educated and intelligent but through disillusionment uses his talents to become a gambler, gunslinger and a lovable rogue.
+- Doc Holliday--Doc is educated, cultured and intelligent but after a broken heart, disillusionment, and knowing he will die from tuberculosis, he uses his talents to become a gambler, gunslinger, and a lovable rogue.

-- Johnny Ringo--Johnny Ringo is cold and deadly but he meets his match in Doc.
+- Johnny Ringo--Johnny Ringo is cold and deadly but he meets his match in the cold and deadly Doc.